vvvv/AppWithPluginsDemo/README.md

 Currently plugins cannot be removed or updated at runtime.
 We could explore loading the plugins via a separate [assembly load context ](https://learn.microsoft.com/en-us/dotnet/core/dependency-loading/understanding-assemblyloadcontext) to allow this.
 It could also allow different plugins to use different versions of the same package.
 Beware though: Different versions of a package may come with the same shader, which would still pose potential problems, because remember: Shader names need to be globally unique!

 ### Develop plugins without source access
-Currently anyone developing a plugin needs full source access to `MyApp`.
+Currently anyone developing a plugin needs full source access to `DemoApp`.
 In case this is not practical what would be needed is a way to ship pre-compiled NuGet packages that don't contain the .vl files

 ### Develop plugins live in the host
 Imagine being able to develop plugins directly in the host app by opening a VL editor...